Eyad-H/intuit-craft-demo-players/README.md

 ## **Assumptions:**
-1-File player.csv header structure is fixed and will not be changed, adding/removing headers will lead for error 2-The player.csv file should be loaded once the application starts 3-The format of the output of the REST APIs is JSON 4-Null/Empty values will not be presented in the json response
+1-File player.csv header structure is fixed and will not be changed, adding/removing headers will lead for error <br>
+2-The player.csv file should be loaded once the application starts <br>
+3-The format of the output of the REST APIs is JSON <br>
+4-Null/Empty values will not be presented in the json response

 ## Prerequisites: